rand-projects/fisb-decode/docs/source/document.rst

 The third window is for monitoring.
-Doing a directory in the ``bin`` directory will show you if there are any error files. ``decodeNetToDir`` is running the standard level 0-3 programs, so any errors will show up in ``LEVEL0.ERR``, ``LEVEL1.ERR``, ``LEVEL2.ERR``, or ``LEVEL3.ERR``.
+Doing a directory in the ``bin`` directory will show you if there are any error files. ``decodeNetToDir`` is running the standard level 0-3 programs, so any errors will show up as ``LEVEL0.ERR``, ``LEVEL1.ERR``, ``LEVEL2.ERR``, or ``LEVEL3.ERR``.
 Harvest errors will be in ``HARVEST.ERR``.
-From the monitoring directory you can check in the ``../runtime`` directories to look for images and files being processed (note: the files are processed very quickly, so this directory will mostly look empty).
+From the monitoring directory you can check in the ``../runtime`` directories to look for images and files being processed (note: the files in ``../runtime/harvest`` are processed very quickly, so this directory will mostly look empty).

 Note: When running both ``decodeNetToDir`` and ``harvest``, and you want